 - Some companies offer a profit sharing plan and will make a contribution to your retirement account on the company’s behalf.

-- Pensions still exist but unless you’re a teacher, firefighter, or a cop, these tend to be rare.
+- Pensions still exist, but unless you’re a teacher, firefighter, or a cop, they’re rare.
 If you have a pension from an old company, find out if you can do a rollover into your IRA so you have more flexibility with the investment options.